-In Chinese culture, there's a prevailing traditional belief that equates youth mental illness with a weak family.
+In Chinese culture, a prevailing traditional belief equates youth mental illness with a weak family.
 People believe mental illness indicates failure.
 But, on average, there's 1 youth suicide and 50 more attempts every 9 days in Hong Kong.

 To help traditional Chinese parents talk about youth mental health, we’re tying it in with family dinner, the oldest and most beloved Chinese tradition.
-For Mental Health Awareness Month, DoorDash provides free dinner to families who book mental health counseling and training with Mind HK, Hong Kong’s largest mental health non-profit.
+For Mental Health Awareness Month, DoorDash provides free dinner to families who book mental health counseling with Mind HK, Hong Kong’s largest mental health non-profit.